 Alexandria Slave Pen

 At the site of the Alexandria Slave Pen, archaeologists uncovered structural remains relating to the whitewashed brick wall surrounding the men's yard and a line of post holes for posts which once supported a shed roof.
 A few of the artifacts relate to the slave pen, while others were discarded at the site by soldiers held there during the Civil War when the building was used as a jail.
-Now known as Freedom House, 1315 Duke Street houses the offices of the Urban League.
-The Freedom House Museum is open to the public.
+Read the site report.
+Now known as Freedom House Museum, 1315 Duke Street is open to the public.

-New archaeological discoveries on the Alexandria Waterfront include the 1755 town warehouse and an 18th century ship.
-Earlier studies of the Alexandria Waterfront, at the Carlyle-Dalton Wharf, the Lee Street Site, Roberdeau’s Wharf and Keith’s Wharf, are discussed in “Reaching for the Channel: Some Documentary and Archaeological Evidence of Extending Alexandria’s Waterfront” (Alexandria Chronicle)
+New archaeological discoveries on the Alexandria Waterfront include the 1755 town warehouse and the remains of four 18th century ships.
+Earlier studies of the waterfront, at the Carlyle-Dalton Wharf, the Lee Street Site, Roberdeau’s Wharf and Keith’s Wharf, are discussed in “Reaching for the Channel: Some Documentary and Archaeological Evidence of Extending Alexandria’s Waterfront” (Alexandria Chronicle)

 Bruin Slave Jail